mana-z/bashtest/README.md

 }
 ```

-Please note that putting any other underscore in the fucntion definition is not allowed, and neither
+Please note that putting any other underscore in the function definition is not allowed, and neither
 is omitting any of the suite name or test name.

-Neiter suites nor tests need not to be declared in any other way.
+Neither suites nor tests need not to be declared in any other way.

 For test assertions, a `fail` alias is defined and understood by bUnit, with the example usage as
 shown: